 - Identification of animals must be done in 4HOnline by May 15th.
-Entering animals in classes in Fair Entry must be done by June 10. - Limit of two entries per class, with exception of pens of three classes which are limited to one entry. - 3.
-Classes for exotic, hobby chickens will be determined by breed.

-Class 24001 - Production Pen of 3 - layers only Birds must be of the same breed under 120 days old and cannot be laying eggs.

-Class 24002 - Return Production Pen of 3 - all hens This class is for production birds that were shown the previous year.
+Entering animals in classes in Fair Entry must be done by Fair Entry Deadline. - 2.
+Limit of 3 entries per class, with exception of pens of three classes which are limited to one entry. - 3.
+Limit 3 entries per single entry classes. - 4.
+Classes for exotic, hobby chickens will be determined by breed. - Class 24001 Production Pen of 3 layers only Birds must be of the same breed under 120 days old and cannot be laying eggs. - Class 24002 Production Pen of 3-Layers only All Hens, Birds must be of the same breed over 120 days old and be laying eggs.
+Not shown the previous year. - Class 24003 Return Production Pen of 3 all hens This class is for production birds that were shown the previous year. - Class 24004 Meat Pen of 3

-Class 24003 - Meat Pen of 3 All roosters or all pullets - No mixed sex.
+All roosters or all pullets No mixed sex.
 (8 weeks or under)

-To enter classes 24005 - 24701, you must have a pair (1 male and 1 female) in which both the male and female meet the class qualifications.
+Paris: you must have a pair (1 male and 1 female) in which both the male and female meet the class qualifications.

-Class 24005 -Exotic, hobby chickens-Large breeds Class 24006 -Exotic, hobby chickens-Small breeds Class 24201 - Ducks
+Class 24005 -Exotic, hobby chickens-Large breeds Class 24006 -Exotic, hobby chickens-Small breeds

+Class 24201 - Ducks